eascodes/100-days-code/log.md

 **Thoughts** I am still greatly enjoying this module.
 Each challenge takes me a while to figure out but through trial and error I'm able to reach a solution.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 56: December 24, 2021

+**Today's Progress**: Today I completed the basic algorithm scripting module on the FreeCodeCamp JavaScript course.

+**Thoughts** This was definitely my favorite module.
+Some of the questions stumped me but I enjoyed working through the challenges.
+I'm excited to learn about Object Oriented Programming.

+**Link(s) to work** https://www.freecodecamp.org/eascodes